pletch/esphome-vistaECP-idf/README.md

 - OTA updates and OTA logging work reliably without requiring disabling of keybus interaction.
 - Arduino dependency removed and refactored for ESP-IDF v5.3+.
 Works with newer espressif cores such as C6.
 - Relay board emulation has been removed.
 Expander emulation remains.
+- AUI handling has been removed for now.
 - Config refactored with validation.
 Carefully examine the example YAML file (https://github.com/pletch/esphome-vistaECP-idf/blob/idf/vista-ecp-idf.yaml) for specifying sensors and other details as these are different from original project.
 - Sensors refactored to work with modified config approach.
 - zone emulation specifier in yaml config allows emulation of either hardwired or rf virtual zones.
 Specifying for hardwired zone automatically enables expander board emulation (e.g. Honeywell 4219) on appropriate address and corresponding group of eight zone numbers for virtual hardwired zones.
 Specifier on zones with rf serial / loop definition allows for virtual rf zone emulation when rf receiver emulation is also enabled.